-Taking from the events of the battle, which are shown in short but oppressively loud fragments, and the letters of the men stationed there, Eastwood taps into the heart of the soldiers, men who are bakers and shopkeepers and children of parents praying for their kin’s safety.
+Taking from the events of the battle, which are shown in short but oppressively loud fragments, and the letters of the men stationed there, Eastwood taps into the hearts of the soldiers, men who are bakers and shopkeepers, and children of parents praying for their kin’s safety.

 Flashbacks linger on the small, beautiful humanity that exists around such large, harsh conflict, making the brutality and futility of the conflict all the more painful.
 It’s an affecting look at the terrible things we make each other do to each other.

-There’s George Clooney and John Travolta, John Cusack, Sean Penn and Woody Harrelson and plenty more big names in this novel-to-screen adaptation, but The Thin Red Line is a war film like no other.
+There’s George Clooney and John Travolta, John Cusack, Sean Penn, Woody Harrelson, and plenty more big names in this novel-to-screen adaptation, but The Thin Red Line is a war film like no other.

 That long list of stars isn’t just there to make a flashy trailer, either.
-Their appearances and the fleeting nature of them is another way Malick wants to show the holistic nature of the battle and, mournfully, the interchangeable faces staring back down the crosshairs.
+Their appearances and fleeting nature ways Malick shows the holistic nature of the battle and, mournfully, the interchangeable faces staring back down the crosshairs.
 Give yourself over to The Thin Red Line; it’s an experience.

 Iconic directors are everywhere you look in this list, and Akira Kurosawa might be the most iconic of the lot.
 His presence here comes via one of his final films, Ran.